valohai/docs/source/howto/setup/aws_hybrid.rst

     :description: How to prepare your AWS environment for a Valohai Private Workers installation

-Preparing your AWS for Valohai Private Worker Setup
+Preparing your AWS for Valohai Hybrid Setup
 ###################################################

 This document prepares your AWS account for Valohai private worker installation.